European Union Intelligence and Situation Centre

 The EU Intelligence and Situation Centre (EU INTCEN) is a "civilian intelligence function" of the European Union (EU).
 Structurally, it is a directorate of the External Action Service (EEAS) and reports directly to the EU's High Representative for Foreign Affairs and Security Policy.
 Article 4 of the Treaty on European Union, among other things, expressly states that "national security remains the sole responsibility of each Member State".
 EU INTCEN's analytical products are based on intelligence from the EU Member States' intelligence and security services.

 History

 The EU INTCEN has its roots in the European Security and Defence Policy in what was then called the Joint Situation Centre.
-In the wake of the terrorist attacks on New York and Washington of 11 September 2001, decided to use the existing Joint Situation Centre to start producing intelligence based classified assessments.
+In the wake of the terrorist attacks on New York and Washington of 11 September 2001, the EU decided to use the existing Joint Situation Centre to start producing intelligence-based classified assessments.

 In 2002, the Joint Situation Centre started to be a forum for exchange of sensitive information between the external intelligence services of France, Germany, Italy, the Netherlands, Spain, Sweden and the United Kingdom.
-At that time, the centre's mission was:
+At that time, the centre's mission was to: